Hopp til hovedinnholdet

 Our three main objectives

-• Secondly, we want to describe the fate of biodegradable plastics, such as compostable waste bags, glasses and cutlery, during composting.
+• Secondly, we wanted to describe the fate of biodegradable plastics, such as compostable waste bags, glasses and cutlery, during composting and biogas production.
 It is important to verify that the intended end-of-life treatments are not a source of plastics to the environment.

-• Finally, we want to describe the environmental costs/benefits of biodegradable plastics and provide a life-cycle perspective in both agriculture and waste streams.
+• Finally, we wanted to describe the environmental costs/benefits of biodegradable plastics and provide a life-cycle perspective in both agriculture and waste streams.

-Ultimately, the project will help providing the recycling and composting sector with the information needed to make sound decisions on questions regarding these materials, and provide farmers with advice on which type of biodegradable plastic products to use for specific purposes and conditions.
+Ultimately, the project helped providing the recycling and composting sector with the information needed to make sound decisions on questions regarding these materials, and provide farmers with advice on which type of biodegradable plastic products to use for specific purposes and conditions.

 Work packages